rootUJ99/projectsunnyday/README.md

 DB_HOST = <your-db-hostname>
 ```

-frontend is in react and backend is in express under the same package.json
+frontend is in react and backend is in express

 install packages